fsi-open/datasource/UPGRADE-2.0.md

 Since it was moved to [datasource-bundle](https://github.com/fsi-open/datasource-bundle), you will need to install it in order to be able to use the extension.

+## Upgrade to PHP 7.1 or higher

+In order to use this library, you will need PHP 7.1 or higher.